 The big news: Swarm is now built into Docker

-By far the biggest (and most widely discussed) change associated with Docker 1.12 is that Swarm, Docker’s homegrown container orchestration tool, is now built into Docker itself.
+By far the biggest (and most widely discussed) change associated with Docker 1.12 is that Docker Swarm, Docker’s homegrown container orchestration tool, is now built into Docker itself.
 Docker announced this change with much fanfare at Dockercon back in June.

 Built-in Swarm means that Docker now offers container orchestration out of the box.
 There is no additional work required for setting up an orchestrator to manage your containers at scale.